Back to main menu

 What is a good open rate?

-It’s important to differentiate between open rates for your transactional emails (purchase confirmation, password resets, etc.) and marketing emails (newsletters, promotional campaigns, etc.).
+However, it’s important to differentiate between open rates for your transactional emails (purchase confirmation, password resets, etc.) and marketing emails (newsletters, promotional campaigns, etc.).

 As consumers, we place greater importance on transactional emails because they will, for example, allow us to immediately reset passwords and access the content we want.
 This explains why transactional emails generally have higher open rates.
 It is important to note that not everyone necessarily opens these transactional emails (e.g. an "order confirmation") since the message may not be crucial to them at that time.